thindil/steamsky/bin/doc/MODDING.md

 * Each recipe starts with tag `recipe`.
 * Attribute `index` is a recipe index (it can be a number or text) and must be unique.
 This value is used at this moment for set starting recipes and in Craft types of goals.
-The maximum length of the index is 64 characters.
 * Optional attribute `action`: What to do with this recipe.
 Possible values
   are: "add" (add this recipe, default option), "remove" (remove this recipe) or "update" (update selected recipe).
 * Tag `material` contains data about material used to craft recipe.
 If you want to add more materials to recipe, just add new tag `material` with proper data.
     * Attribute `type` is item type of material need for recipe.
-The maximum length is 64 characters.
     * Attribute `amount` is amount of crafting materials needed for recipe.
 Zero value for updating recipe means that this material should be removed.
 * Attribute `result`: Item index which will be produced by recipe (you can